You asked: travel planner vs. travel agent

 I’ve got a bit of a confession- I hate it when people call our small but mighty company, allé, a travel agency.
 It’s a bit of a senseless pet peeve, especially since I sometimes feed into it (if I’m calling an airline on behalf of a client, I always introduce myself as a travel agent to save time) and I completely understand when clients do it too; it’s easier!
 Everyone knows what a travel agent does, a travel planner on the other hand?
 Not so much.
-So here it is, my explanation of what a travel planner is compared to a travel agent, along with a guide of when to use the services of a travel planner vs. a travel agent, and vice versa:
+So here it is, my explanation of what a travel planner is compared to a travel agent, along with a guide of when to use the services of travel planners vs travel agents, and vice versa:

 The main difference: how we make money